traugerjacob/traugerjacob.github.io/_pages/about.md

 ======
 [On Next-Token Prediction in LLMs: How End Goals Determine the Consistency of Decoding Algorithms](https://arxiv.org/abs/2505.11183), **Trauger J.**, Tewari A., _Arxiv preprint, 2025_
+**A poster of this paper won best poster at the Midwest Machine Learning Symposium 2025**

+[Characterizing the Multiclass Learnability of Forgiving 0-1 Loss Functions](https://arxiv.org/abs/2510.08382), **Trauger, J.**, Trauger T., Tewari A., _Arxiv preprint, 2025_

 [Sequence Length Independent Norm-Based Generalization Bounds for Transformers](https://proceedings.mlr.press/v238/trauger24a.html), **Trauger J.**, Tewari A., _The 27th International Conference on Artificial Intelligence and Statistics, 2024_